-5. Check if all 301 URL redirect to https version of the website
+4. Check if all 301 URLs redirect to the HTTPS version of the website.

-A highly efficient and search engine friendly method for website URL redirection is 301 redirect.
-In order to move pages around from HTTP to https or change file names, this is the safest option.
-This code ‘301’ is interpreted as ‘moved permanently’
+A highly efficient and search-engine-friendly method for website URL redirection is the 301 redirect.
+In order to convert pages from HTTP to HTTPS or change file names, the 301 redirect is a safe option.
+The code 301 is interpreted as “permanently moved.”

 Having a security error sabotage your website can be extremely stressful.
 But by taking the above actions, you can get everything fixed and relax!